-LP16.2 No more than one review from interested parties will normally be permitted within any 12-month period on similar grounds except in exceptional and compelling circumstances.
+17.2 No more than one review from interested parties will normally be permitted within any 12 month period on similar grounds except in exceptional and compelling circumstances.

-LP17.0 TRADING HOURS
+18. TRADING HOURS

-LP17.1 With regard to trading hours, the Licensing Authority proposes that proper consideration will always be given to the individual merits of an application.
-The Government strongly recommends that statements of licensing policy should recognise that longer licensing hours with regard to the sale of alcohol are important to ensure that concentrations of customers leaving premises simultaneously are avoided, and the Licensing Authority supports this view in principle.

-LP17.2 The Licensing Authority recognises the potential for additional crime and disorder and / or public nuisance arising from extended licensing hours.
+- 18.1 With regard to trading hours, the Licensing Authority proposes that proper consideration will always be given to the individual merits of an application.
+The Government strongly recommends that statements of licensing policy should recognise that longer licensing hours with regard to the sale of alcohol are important to ensure that concentrations of customers leaving premises simultaneously are avoided, and the Licensing Authority supports this view in principle. - 18.2 The Licensing Authority recognises the potential for additional crime and disorder and/or public nuisance arising from extended licensing hours.
 Consequently the Licensing Authority will scrutinise very carefully applications for extended licensing hours and, if determined appropriate, will seek to attach any necessary licence conditions for the promotion of the Licensing Objectives.
-For example, stricter conditions with regard to noise control will be expected in areas where the venue is in the vicinity of people's homes, but this should not unduly limit opening hours without regard to the individual merits of any application.

-LP17.3 With regard to shops, stores and supermarkets, the authority will normally approve a licence for such premises to provide sales of alcohol for consumption off the premises at any time when the retail outlet is open for shopping, unless there is good reason for restricting those hours.

-LP17.4 In the interests of reducing crime, disorder and anti-social behaviour, the Licensing Authority will prefer applications from public houses, night-clubs, off-licenses and clubs that show in their operating schedules a responsible approach to alcohol sales by:

-- ending alcohol sales at a designated time before they close, i.e. a closing time later than "a last orders" time for alcohol sales; - specifying a time by which the premises will be emptied of patrons and closed; and (particularly); - not taking part in discounted drinking promotions.
+For example, stricter conditions with regard to noise control will be expected in areas where the venue is in the vicinity of people's homes, but this should not unduly limit opening hours without regard to the individual merits of any application. - 18.3 With regard to shops, stores and supermarkets, the authority will normally approve a licence for such premises to provide sales of alcohol for consumption off the premises at any time when the retail outlet is open for shopping, unless there is good reason for restricting those hours. - 18.4 In the interests of reducing crime, disorder and anti-social behaviour, the Licensing Authority will prefer applications from public houses, night-clubs, off-licenses and clubs that show in their operating schedules a responsible approach to alcohol sales by: - ending alcohol sales at a designated time before they close, i.e. a closing time later than "a last orders" time for alcohol sales: - specifying a time by which the premises will be emptied of patrons and closed; and (particularly); - not taking part in discounted drinking promotions. - how the premise intend to use their outside space (beer garden) and what measures will be put in place to minimise noise nuisance to the local residents.
+This may be by way of regular patrols of the perimeter of the premises and all checks documented in incident log book.

-LP18.0 PROMOTING THE LICENSING OBJECTIVES
+19. PROMOTING THE LICENSING OBJECTIVES

-LP18.1 The following sections set out the Licensing Authority's Policy relating specifically to the four Licensing Objectives:
+- 19.1 The following sections set out the Licensing Authority's Policy relating specifically to the four Licensing Objectives:

 - (a) The Prevention of Crime and Disorder

 - (b) Public Safety

 - (c) The Prevention of Public Nuisance

-- (d) The Protection of Children from Harm.

-LP18.2 In each section relating to the objectives, the Licensing Authority has defined its intended outcome (in bold type).
+- (d) The Protection of Children from Harm. - 19.2 In each section relating to the objectives, the Licensing Authority has defined its intended outcome (in bold type).
 Each section then lists the influencing factors on the achievement of that objective but, because of the wide variety of premises and activities to which this policy applies, the lists provided are not exhaustive.
 Applicants should know their premises best and will be expected to address all aspects relevant to the individual style and characteristics of their premises and events.